reyeees/hayako-qt/README.md

-Hayako QT - Quick Translation Browser Extension to quickly translate from pop-up to input field.
+Hayako QT - Quick Translation Browser Extension
 ------------------------------------------------------------------------------------------------
 Still in development hell, thought.
 But it's ready to use.